 When planning how long to stay at Disney World, it’s important to know a few facts!
-Here’s all our tips that may affect how you schedule your Disney Vacation, especially now that you HAVE TO pick your park days ahead of time via the Disney Park Pass Reservation System from now until September 26, 2021.
+Here are all our tips that may affect how you schedule your Disney Vacation, especially now that you HAVE TO pick your park days ahead of time via the Disney Park Pass Reservation System from now until September 26, 2021.

 Which Disney park takes the least time?

 If you’re leaning towards a shorter vacation, there are ways to cut down on the magic and just do the necessities.
 In terms of size, and being able to navigate the park easiest, Hollywood Studios will take the least walking time to get through.
-BUT if you’re riding rides and making the decision based on that, Animal Kingdom could be also be another option.
-Major Hollywood Studios rides include the following; Star Tours, Smugglers Run, Mickey and Minnie’s Runaway Railway, Midway Mania, Tower of Terror, Rise of the Resistance, Slinky Dog Dash, and Rock n Rollercoster.
-In contrast there are FEWER major rides in Animal Kingdom; Flight of Passage, Na’vi River Journey, Expedition Everest, Kilmanjaro Safaris, and Kali River Rapids.
+BUT if you’re riding rides and making the decision based on that, Animal Kingdom could also be another option.
+Major Hollywood Studios rides include the following; Star Tours, Smugglers Run, Mickey and Minnie’s Runaway Railway, Midway Mania, Tower of Terror, Rise of the Resistance, Slinky Dog Dash, and Rock n Rollercoaster.
+In contrast, there are FEWER major rides in Animal Kingdom; Flight of Passage, Na’vi River Journey, Expedition Everest, Kilimanjaro Safaris, and Kali River Rapids.